Teaching is a major part of my practice as a writer, and I am pleased to work on some of the finest university writing programmes in the country.

 I run lots of courses in the community to help people develop their writing.
 In 2019 I am working with WriteHereuk running two seven-week creative writing courses.
-The next will take place on Wednesday evenings between 5 June and 17 July – and will feature expert tuition, one-to-one tutorials, dedicated weekly workshops that focus on students’ novels, and a visit from literary agent Carrie Plitt of Felicity Bryan Associates.
+The next will take place on Wednesday evenings in October and November – and will feature expert tuition, one-to-one tutorials, dedicated weekly workshops that focus on students’ novels, and a visit from literary agent Carrie Plitt of Felicity Bryan Associates.

 I will also be running a course with Writing West Midlands about the variety and complexity of STORY structures in 2020.

 I run regular courses for school students, and for trainee teacher.
 I recently ran a six week course with Writing West Midlands for teachers who wish to develop their own skills as writers, and as teachers of writing.
 I also work regularly with BEd students at Birmingham City University, and Newman University, to share new approaches to teaching writing.

 I’ve worked extensively as a creative writing teacher for some super schools-based creative writing organisations including Everybody Writes, Write On! and Creative Partnerships.

 I was part of Bath Literature Festival’s The Write Team a bold initiative to create writing workshops for ‘shy’ children across seven Bath schools.
 I became Lead Writer for the The Write Team working closely with the project’s inspiring founder, Emma Metcalf.

 Between 2009 and 2010 I worked for the wonderful First Story as Writer-in-Residence at Cheney School in Oxford.